Radiologic technologists and other medical imaging allies must complete continuing Education for continued ARRT® certification.

-Medical radiology is always changing and improving.
-Computers, techniques, AI all contribute to better serve both the radiologic imaging professionals and the patient.
-Radiology continuing education will help you keep up with the latest science and provide you with an opportunity to broaden your horizons and become a well-rounded medical professional.
+Why?
+Because medical radiology is always changing and improving.
+Computers, techniques, even AI contribute to the constantly updating challenge the radiologic imaging professionals face to better serve the patient.
+Radiology continuing education helps you keep pace with the latest science and provide you with an opportunity to broaden your horizons and become a well-rounded medical professional.

-The system for CE credits for radiologic technologists can be a bit confusing, especially during your first two years.
+The process for acquiring CE credits for radiologic technologists can be a bit confusing, especially during your first two years.
 So, we gathered up the most frequently asked questions about CE credits and answered them below.

 After completion of your educational journey toward a radiologic technologist certification or degree, you must earn your 24 CE credit hour requirement for the two year period, also known as the biennium.
 When choosing a continuing education course, be sure that it is approved by a qualified RCEEM such as the Association for Medical Imaging Management® (AHRA®) for acceptance by the American Registry of Radiologic Technologists® (ARRT®).